Learn how to read and understand GTmetrix Reports.

 Complete details of your Performance Score are listed in the Performance Tab of the GTmetrix Report.

-How does this compare to the Performance score I see on Google PageSpeed Insights or Chrome DevTools?
+How does this compare to the Performance score I see on Google PageSpeed Insights (PSI)?

-While the official Google tools are also driven by Lighthouse, they use their own hardware and testing methodologies to generate the Performance score.
+While PSI is also driven by Lighthouse, it uses its own hardware and testing methodologies to generate the Performance score.

 Here are a few key differences that would make the scores vary: